Rev. Pat Williamson

 Our services are designed to support each person’s experience of the Christ presence within.

 Thank you for visiting our website.
 Sunday Celebration Services are at 9:30 and 11:30 AM CT, and you can join via livestream at 9:30AM CT on our website or Facebook Live.
-A monthly COVID-protocol service is offered at 8:15 AM on the first Sunday each month.
 We also offer in-person and online youth opportunities and many other classes and events.

 Love and Blessings,